Last updated August 24, 2022.

-But those with a growth mindset understand that they can continue to develop abilities and increase mental capacities throughout their life.
-(37)
+But those with a growth mindset understand that they can continue to develop their abilities and increase their mental capacities throughout life.

-Even if you currently fall into the fixed mindset camp, there’s no reason to stay there.
+If you recognize that you fall into the fixed mindset camp, understand that you don’t have to stay there.

 Alzheimer’s, Parkinson’s, and Huntington’s diseases result from the degeneration of neurons in specific regions of the brain.